 We sleep soundly in nature’s lap with our bellies full.
 A gentle breeze blows, bringing fireflies along.
 Over hushed voices, they drift out twinkling just as they had come in.
 This place is tranquil and peaceful and completely bathed in the sound of silence.

 I wake up sleepy eyed in the morning and click something on my phone.
 It turns out to be a masterpiece later!
 Clear blue skies, sunlight peering through the dense devdhar forests, the aroma of nature and petrichor after the rain.
 Could I really ask for more?
 Turns out I could!!
 The foodie in me was having a jolly good time with all the goodies on offer.
 Breakfast included organic honey made on-site, in addition to peach and apple jam.
-The fresh peach and apricot juice (straight from the trees) was heavenly with chhole bhature & gobi paranthas (my favourite).
+The fresh peach and apricot juice (fruits picked straight from the trees) was heavenly with chhole bhature & gobi paranthas (my favourite).

 Read : Binsar through my eyes

 We were shifted to the scenically perched Kullu Machan for an even more royal experience.
 It was a bigger cottage, designed like a tree house and aromatic too having been made entirely of devdhar wood.
 We behaved like excited kids, opening all the windows and clicking pictures of the birds eye view of the resort.

 There’s a balcony to sit and laze while the world goes by.
 We were enchanted and danced with the staff when they put on a rare performance of Himachali folk dance for us in the evening.
 It is a subtle form of dance with slow movements and Himachali songs are so pleasing to the ears.
-Pure delight to remember those songs with much fondness.
+Sheer delight to remember those songs with much fondness.
 The night from our balcony held breathtaking views of the stars above and the entire resort twinkled in perfectly placed lantern lights.